 Even though it’s dreadfully tough, there’s always a flip side to every coin.
 While you will go through supreme difficulty in trying to adapt to an altered life, you also directly learn a lot about life and who you are as a person because of a tough family loss.

 Well, it can change the way you live your very life — it might dawn on you that you should live happier, or kinder, or be more determined.
 People all too often get caught up in the petty issues of life: power, ego, issues, jealousy and all that time-wasting, negative stuff that does absolutely nothing worthwhile for anyone - but instead, ruthlessly destroys.

-When people lose someone close – someone they love more than anything – well suddenly, it can make all that stuff seem completely senseless and crazy… because life is about the good memories, the achievements, the love, the care, the unity, and being a good quality human for yourself and others while you’re lucky to be alive.
-I knew this before personal loss, but not everyone is the same.
+When people lose someone close – someone they love more than anything – well suddenly, it can make all that stuff seem completely senseless and crazy, because life is about the good memories, the achievements, the love, the care, the unity, and being a good quality human for yourself and others while you’re lucky enough to be alive.
+I knew this before personal loss - I've always been uncomplicated - but not everyone is the same as me.

 It can also help you to realize that life is short, and you must live each moment to its fullest potential.
 Why waste time?
 Why sweat the small stuff?
 Why allow others to treat you poorly or upset you when we’re all on the clock?